CaashimK/CaashimK/README.md

 ## Hi there 👋
+###This is my first repository, where I am experimenting with various coding languages and GitHub

+###I'm currently learning SQL
+###Reach me by email at caashimk@gmail.com

 <!--
 **CaashimK/CaashimK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.